congajs/conga-blog-project/README.md

 # conga-blog-project

-This is a minimal project to get started with conga.js.
-It just includes the core @conga/framework and allows you to create annotated controllers which pass through the default JSON response handler.
+This is a conga.js demo project which demonstrates how to use many of the core conga bundles to create a real world application.

-Use this as a basis for a project and expand it with additional bundles to add template response handlers, database access, security, etc.
+Note: you must have mongodb installed and running in order to run this example.

+## Installation

 Clone this repository: